clavelm/docker-compose-duplicati-haproxy-conf/README.md

 # docker-compose-duplicati-haproxy-conf
 Deploy duplicati with haproxy as proxy in a doker container using docker-compose.

-Clone project, copy default.env to.env and edit.
+Clone project, copy "default.env" to ".env" and modify.

 Start with "docker-compose up -d".